lesind22/Advanced-Text-Analysis-Project-8510/README.md

 Completed CSV results are also located in the "results" folder of this repository.

 # Reset
-If one would like to reset any script or remove all results run the reset.py
+If one would like to reset any script or remove all results, run the reset.py

 To do this via terminal enter: